-If a voter's name does not appear on the rolls at his or her polling place, and believes that he or she is registered and enrolled at the address given, he or she should request an affidavit ballot:
+If a voter's name does not appear on the rolls at his or her polling place, and that voter believes that he or she is registered and enrolled at the address given and that he or she is at the correct poll site, he or she should request an affidavit ballot:

-- 1 Ask the poll worker for an affidavit ballot. - Fill out the paper affidavit ballot and place it in the affidavit envelope.

-- 3 Complete the information required on the outside of the envelope, including the information required on the voter registration form. - 4 Seal the envelope and give it to the poll worker or poll site coordinator.

-- 5 The envelope will be forwarded to the BOE, where the enclosed affidavit ballot will be counted if it is confirmed that the person is registered at the address provided. - 6 If the BOE determines that the person is not registered at the address, the BOE will accept the information in the affidavit as a voter registration form, and will register the individual.
+- 1 Ask the poll worker for an affidavit ballot. - Fill out the paper affidavit ballot and place it in the affidavit envelope. - 3 Complete the information required on the outside of the envelope, including the information required on the voter registration form. - 4 Seal the envelope and give it to the poll worker or poll site coordinator. - 5 The envelope will be forwarded to the BOE, where the enclosed affidavit ballot will be counted if it is confirmed that the person is registered at the address provided. - 6 If the BOE determines that the person is not registered at the address, the BOE will accept the information in the affidavit as a voter registration form, and will register the individual.